EAkeweje/GPmix/README.md

 Replace `<tag>` with the appropriate scenario identifier, which ranges from A to L. Each tag corresponds to a different configuration file located in the [data_configs](data_configs).
 By executing the command with the relevant tag, the results for that particular scenario will be replicated.

+# Contributing

+**This project is under active development.
+If you find a bug, or anything that needs correction, please let us know.**

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.